ably/ably-js/CONTRIBUTING.md

 file you want to run and start debugging.
 Note that breakpoint setting for realtime code will be within the browser/static directory, not the raw source files, and breakpoints in files under test should work directly.

+VSCode allows you to directly launch `package.json` scripts in debug mode.
+Simply click on `Debug` option above `scripts` and select the command to run.
+This way, you can add a command to run a single test as a part of script and debug directly from package.json.

 ### Debugging the tests in a browser with Mocha test runner

 Run the following command to start a local Mocha test runner web server